DominikN/docs_new/docs/tutorials/other-tutorials/rosbot-aws-robomaker-ros2.md

 ### Running the Hello World sample application

-We are basing on [Hello World saple application](https://github.com/aws-robotics/aws-robomaker-sample-application-helloworld) with some modifications for running on ROSbot.
+We are basing on [Hello World sample application](https://github.com/aws-robotics/aws-robomaker-sample-application-helloworld) with some modifications for running on ROSbot.

 To deploy application, you will use RoboMaker environment created in previous step: